openreview/openreview-web/README.md

 ## License

 Openreview-web is open source under the GNU Affero General Public License Version 3 (AGPLv3) or any later version.
 The full license [can be found here](https://github.com/openreview/openreview-web/blob/master/LICENSE.md).
+The code is provided "as is" without warranty of any kind.

 Copyright © 2019-2024 OpenReview